 What is the difference between Suboxone and naloxone?

-Suboxone is a medication that combines buprenorphine with naloxone to help people find long-term recovery from opioid use disorder.
-When taken as directed, the naloxone in it has little to no effect, but does protect against a high or overdose if Suboxone is diverted or taken inappropriately.
+Suboxone is a brand name of a medication that combines buprenorphine with naloxone to help people find long-term recovery from opioid use disorder.
+When taken as directed, the naloxone in it has little to no effect, but does protect against a high or overdose if Suboxone (buprenorphine/naloxone) is misused.

 Naloxone (brand name Narcan), when used as a stand-alone medication, is a rescue medicine that rapidly reverses an opioid overdose.